 Seeking Old and New Testament Bible Scholars for Book Projects Below

-NOTE: If you are a conservative Old or New Testament Bible scholar, and you do not find a book below that is what you are looking to pen but have one in mind, please fill out the form at the bottom of the page.
+NOTE: If you are a conservative Old or New Testament Bible scholar and Christian author, and you do not find a book below that is what you are looking to pen but have one in mind, please fill out the form at the bottom of the page.

-* We do not pay advancement at this time, but we compensate for this with 40 percent royalties to the author.
+* We do not pay advancement at this time.
 Most traditional publishers only pay 8-15 percent.

 SEE AUTHOR REQUIREMENTS BELOW COVERS

 - The author affirms, wholeheartedly agrees and accepts the Chicago Statement on Biblical Inerrancy (ICBI)